Gatton

 Gatton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact the area.
-Key projects include The Range View Estate, Emerald Heights, Lockyer Energy Project, and Faith Lutheran College, Plainland - New Administration and Teaching Buildings.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 15 projects that could affect the region.
+Notable ones are The Range View Estate, Emerald Heights, Lockyer Energy Project, and Faith Lutheran College, Plainland - New Administration and Teaching Buildings.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.